 The COVID-19 pandemic has upended our lives in more ways than we can count.
 One of the most significant changes has been in the way we view and use medical technology.
 The COVID-19 pandemic has spurred on digitization of the healthcare industry on a scale that perhaps would not have been possible otherwise.
-In this blog post, we will explore five of the biggest trends in medical technology post-pandemic.
+In this blog post, we will explore five of the biggest trends of medical technology post-pandemic.
 From telemedicine to AI-assisted diagnosis, read on to learn more about how the pandemic has changed the way we view and use medical technology.

 How Digital Technology is Revolutionizing Healthcare Industry